32.5 F

 Current weather forecasts project an impactful winter event, including snow and freezing rain, which began Sunday and continued into this week.
 With projected amounts of precipitation varying across the state, snow along with freezing rain will be significant enough to impact travel across a broad area, said Youngkin.

-With expected plummeting temperatures below freezing, it could create black ice and ice spots on county roads.
+This type of weather can create black ice and ice spots on county roads.
 VDOT is encouraging all motorists to drive with caution.

 Larry Chowning